steipete/steipete.com/_posts/2020-06-12-building-with-swift-trunk.md

 ## libLTO.dylib could not be loaded

-If you get an `libLTO.dylib could not be loaded` error, you might have a setup where LTO is enabled in some library.
+If you get an `libLTO.dylib could not be loaded` error, you might have a setup where Link Time Optimization is enabled in at least one of your project.
 I fixed this with making sure LTO is off everywhere.

 ```
 LLVM_LTO = NO